Northwestern University (Evanston, Ill.)--Students

-Abstract Karl Abt graduated in 1948 with a B.S. in Business Administration (concentration in business management/personnel).
-While at Northwestern, Abt was active in the NU Band, playing clarinet and bass clarinet, the Christian Youth League, and was a member of the Sigma Nu fraternity.
+Abstract Karl Abt graduated from Northwestern University in 1948 with a B.S. in Business Administration (concentration in business management/personnel).
+While at Northwestern, Abt was active in the Northwestern University Band, playing clarinet and bass clarinet, the Christian Youth League, and was a member of the Sigma Nu fraternity.
 The Karl Abt Papers, filling four boxes, consists of materials from the courses Abt attended.
-Course syllabi, class notes, tests, and a few short reading assignments are included.
+Course syllabi, class notes, tests, and a few short reading assignments are...

 Overview Dwight St. John Bobb was born on July 19, 1876 in Dakota, Illinois, the son of Daniel Bobb, a physician, and his wife Arminda St. John.
 The Dwight St. John Bobb and Family Collection fills four boxes and contains material spanning the years 1865 to 2012.
 The collection is divided into two subsections, Biographical Materials and Photographs and Correspondence.